A fusion construction of local L-factors: Introduction

 Let us now assume that $\sF$ is $\FF_q(\!(t)\!)$.
 The following idea for definition of $\CS_{\rho}$ was discussed in \cite{BNS}, partly building on \cite{bk1}, \cite{bk2}.
 Let $G_\sF$ denote denote the ind-scheme of maps from $\Spec\FF_q(\!(t)\!)$ to $G$ and let $\oG{}^0_\sF$ denote the ind-scheme of maps from $\Spec\FF_q(\!(t)\!)$ to $\oG$ which land in $G$; note that on the level of $\FF_q$-points $G_\sF$ and $\oG{}^0_\sF$ are the same, but as ind-schemes they are very different.
 Then the idea is that $\calS_{\rho}$ should be the space generated by the trace of Frobenius functions associated to irreducible perverse sheaves on the space $\oG{}^0_\sF$.

 This idea was realized in some cases in \cite{BNS}; however, there are substantial obstacles for realizing it in general.
 First, not every representation $\rho$ can be associated to a semi-group $\oG$.
 Second, it is technically challenging to define the above category of perverse sheaves.
-Instead, we are going to use a {\em global model} for the singularities of $\oG$ defined via the so called ramified Beilinson-Drinfeld Grassmannian (here ``global" means that we are going to use a global curve $C$ as opposed to a formal disc).
-It turns out that this global model actually makes sense for every $\rho$.
-The precise connection with semi-groups is discussed in the appendix.
+Our method instead is based on a {\em global model} for the singularities of $\oG$ which can be defined for an arbitrary $\rho$.